-Despite warnings from medical professionals, some women dread their annual GYN exam due to their personal nature.
-But medical appointments aren’t just important when you’re sick.
+Despite warnings from medical professionals, some women dread their annual GYN exam but medical appointments are not just important when you are sick.
 Regular visits and check-ups enable your doctor to catch potential problems before you actually begin experiencing symptoms.
-Early detection drastically increases your chances surviving serious medical conditions.
+Early detection drastically increases your chances of dealing with serious medical conditions successfully.

-During a thorough examination after you’ve supplied honest answers, your doctor may find early signs of conditions such as:
+During a thorough examination and a conversation with your OB/GYN, your doctor may find early signs of conditions such as:

 Forest Hills Medical Services

 108-16 63rd Rd